leed25d/dailyPlanet/README.md

 How To Run me
 =============

-This application requires no steps to implemenmt, it is running on Heroku here: https://daily-planet.herokuapp.com/
+This application requires no steps to implement, it is running on Heroku here: https://daily-planet.herokuapp.com/